Silke is a partner specialising in energy law. She is Global Head of ESG and leads the firm's Climate Change practice.

 Contact details when in Paris (+33 1 53 57 76 69) or Germany (+49 211 975 59016)

-Silke has over 15 years' experience of working in the energy sector, advising clients in relation to gas, power and climate change issues internationally with a particular focus on renewable energy and the energy transition.
+Silke has over 17 years' experience of working in the energy sector, advising clients in relation to complex energy and climate change issues internationally with a particular focus on renewable energy and the energy transition.

-Silke also advises clients on all aspects of European and UK energy law and regulations, including unbundling issues, REMIT, MIFID (II), EMIR, and European network codes.
+Silke also advises clients on all aspects of European and UK energy law and regulations, including unbundling issues, REMIT, and network codes.
 She has long standing experience in electricity and gas trading arrangements and has advised interconnectors and other transmission and distribution system operators.